-Most common form of chronic cutaneous lupus erythematosus.
-Lesions are well-demarcated erythematous macules or papules with a scaly surface, which frequently evolve into larger coin-shaped plaques; typically neither pruritic nor painful.
+Discoid lupus erythematosus is the most common form of chronic cutaneous lupus erythematosus.
+Lesions are generally well-demarcated erythematous macules or papules with a scaly surface, which frequently evolve into larger coin-shaped plaques; typically neither pruritic nor painful.

 Age of onset usually between 20 and 40 years.
-Lesions often precipitated or aggravated by UV light exposure; smoking also considered a risk factor.
+Lesions often precipitated or aggravated by ultraviolet light exposure; smoking also considered a risk factor.

-Diagnosis usually made on clinical grounds, but if in doubt is confirmed with skin biopsy.
+Diagnosis is usually made on clinical grounds, but if in doubt is confirmed with a skin biopsy.

 Discoid lupus erythematosus (DLE) is a chronic inflammatory condition of the skin.
 DLE lesions begin as well-demarcated erythematous macules or papules with a scaly surface, and frequently evolve into larger coin-shaped plaques.
 In most DLE patients the condition remains confined to the skin; anti-nuclear antibodies (ANA) are often negative or present in a low titer.
 Approximately 5% to 10% of patients may develop a mild form of systemic lupus erythematosus (SLE).
 DLE-like lesions occur in up to 25% of patients with SLE.

 History and exam

 - disk-shaped erythematous maculopapular scaly lesions